Eisenhower Parkway: History

 The original plan of the Parkway was to extend to Bloomfield Avenue in West Caldwell on the northern end and to Route 124 in Chatham on the southern end.
 There is a complete cloverleaf interchange at where the parkway would have met Route 24, which would have been Interchange 5 on 24 (and there were once blank signs erected on 24 West).
 The interchange was left abandoned since it does not connect to a road, and many plants have grown over the abandoned pavement.
 The bridge over Route 24, which would have been part of Eisenhower Parkway, as well as what would've been the entrance and exit ramps, cannot be accessed by vehicle but are easy to reach by foot or bike.
 Hikers and bikers must go north along the power lines from the intersection of Brooklake Road and Delbarton Drive until they reach the fence along Route 24, then follow the fence east for about half a mile.
-NJDOT gave the abandoned overpass a different street name, Triborough Road, suggesting that the southern extension of the Eisenhower Parkway would use that name instead.
+NJDOT gave the abandoned overpass a different street name, Triborough Road, suggesting that the southern extension of Eisenhower Parkway would use that name instead.
 To this day, there is still a sign that reads "Triborough Road" hanging from the abandoned overpass.
 The abandoned interchange is at mile marker 5.70 on Route 24.